What is the Notary “Process”

 Notary services can consist of a number of steps of either:

-- It can be a two step process with the document being Notarised and then the document being taken to the Department of Foreign Affairs and Trade (or it can be posted) where an Apostille is affixed.
-This is done where the country where the document is to be relied upon is a member state of the Hague Convention on Apostilles.
+- It can be a two step process with the document being Notarised and then the document being taken to the Department of Foreign Affairs and Trade (or it can be posted) where an Apostille is affixed at a cost of $83 per document (as at July 2019 and which increases every year).
+This is done when the document destination is to be relied upon is a member state of the Hague Convention on Apostilles.
 Australia is also a member of that convention.

 - It can be a three step process where the country in which the document is to be relied upon is not a member of the Hague Convention on Apostilles.
-In this case then after the document is notarised then an Authentication is applied to the document by the Department of Foreign Affairs and Trade.
-The document will then need to be produced to the embassy of the foreign country for further legalisation.
+In this case then after the document is notarised then an Authentication is applied to the document by the Department of Foreign Affairs and Trade at the same cost as an Apostille The document will then need to be produced to the embassy of the foreign country for further legalisation and at further cost.